Baidehi25/Voyage-Vista/README.md

-# Voyage-Vista
+# Voyage Vista

-A multi-section travel website landing page with video backgrounds and smooth transitions designed using HTML, CSS and JavaScript
+A visually rich and responsive travel landing page with background videos and smooth transitions.

+>> Features
+- Full-screen background video for each section
+- Animated transitions between slides
+- Responsive layout using Tailwind CSS
+- Clean UI with smooth scroll and nav bar

+>> Tech Stack
+- HTML5
+- CSS
+- JavaScript